 Also, train and encourage sales reps to ask new prospects that request more information if they received the mailer and then record it.

 Of course, direct mail’s impact isn’t necessarily measured only within the few days it arrives at the recipient’s house.
 People may store and return to that mailer at a later date — perhaps even weeks later.
-Thus, keep an eye on website traffic over the long-term to see if the impact of the mailer is still being felt.
+To see how well your targeted direct mail campaigns do, keep an eye on website traffic over the long-term to see if the impact of the mailer is still being felt.
 Here are a few more tips for Measuring the Results of Your Direct Mail Marketing Campaign.

 Any questions?
 Get in touch with Advertisers Printing, a St. Louis Printing Company today!